EthanTKalb/CPE301_FinalProject/README.md

 # CPE301_FinalProject
+By Ethan Kalb

-This repository contains all the necessary components for the CPE301 Final Project
+This repository contains all the necessary components for the CPE301 Final Project.